 - Trouble setting fruit?
 When temps are higher than 85 degrees Fahrenheit during the day and 75 degrees Fahrenheit at night, tomatoes are unable to set fruit.
 It’s a similar scenario for peppers, though hot peppers such as jalapeños have more heat tolerance than bell peppers.
 Bell peppers may drop flowers in the hottest days of July, but will rally as nights grow cooler later in the summer.
-Solution: Keep plants fertilized and watered and when the weather starts to cooperate, your plants will be ready to produce.
+The solution?
+Keep plants fertilized and watered.
+And when the weather starts to cooperate, your plants will be ready to produce.

 - Stopping blossom end rot.
-If you see a soft, sunken water-soaked, sometimes moldy spot on the bottom of tomatoes or peppers, that’s blossom end rot.
-This problem has to do with adequate calcium in the developing fruit.
-To alleviate this, make sure plants receive consistent water, 2-3 inches a week when planted in the ground.
+If you see a soft, sunken, water-soaked, sometimes moldy spot on the bottom of tomatoes or peppers, that’s blossom end rot.
+This problem has to do with inadequate calcium in the developing fruit.
+To alleviate this, make sure plants receive consistent watering, 2-3 inches a week when planted in the ground.
 A blanket of mulch will keep evaporation down.
 Fertilize with a plant food designed for tomatoes like Vigoro Tomato and Vegetable Garden Plant Food Plus Calcium.

 - When to harvest.
 The rich color that signifies a ripe tomato comes from warmth, not light.
 When temperatures are cool, go ahead and pick fruit that’s red-orange and bring it inside to ripen.
 Lining up your garden’s best fruit along a sunny windowsill isn’t the speediest way to ripen it; rather, put unripened tomatoes in a loosely closed paper bag.
 Peppers put on a show as they change from green to yellow to red.
 Generally, the redder the pepper, the hotter it is.
 Picking peppers encourages more production in the plant.
 Unlike tomatoes, it’s best to store fresh-picked peppers in the refrigerator.